 How Long Does the Process of Face Milling Take?

 The time taken to face mill a workpiece will depend on the size of the workpiece and the feed rate of the machine.
-The feed rate will vary on the depth of cut, width of cut, cutting speed, cutting diameter, and spindle speed.
-Most face milling operations are finished within a matter of minutes, however, times vary greatly.
-The time taken to face mill a part can be worked out using the formula below:
+The feed rate depends on factors such as the depth of cut, width of cut, tool material, cutting speed, spindle speed, and the number of cutting edges on the tool.
+Most face milling operations are finished within a matter of minutes, though actual times can vary significantly.
+The approximate time required to face mill a part can be calculated using the formula:

 Where: